-Fall events most (mostly) indoors this week
+Fall events move (mostly) indoors this week

 As summer turns to fall, many activities shift indoors.
 The coming week features several events that (mostly) will be held in the comfy confines of some of the area's most well-known venues.

-Southeast Symphony Orchestra Gala Season Opener
+Southeast Symphony Orchestra Gala season opener

 7:30 p.m.
 Tuesday, Oct.
 15